errbotio/errbot/docs/user_guide/backend_development/index.rst

 and fill up the blanks from the NotImplementedError.

-Lifecycle: Those are created either internally by the backend or externally through :method:`~errbot.backends.base.Backend.join_room` from a string identifier.
+Lifecycle: Those are created either internally by the backend or externally through :func:`~errbot.backends.base.Backend.join_room` from a string identifier.